Add Your Heading Text Here

 Morning Huddles That Trigger Breakthrough Results

-Then, just as quickly, it’s forgotten.
-However, a true Service Manager huddle isn’t a routine.
-Instead, it’s a performance tool.
-When run with purpose, it sets the tone, pace, and expectations for the day.
-As a result, the shop starts aligned rather than reactive.
+A strong Service Manager huddle is a performance tool.
+When it’s run with purpose, it sets the tone, pace, and expectations for the entire day.
+Instead of starting reactive, the shop starts aligned and focused.

-Ultimately, the goal isn’t simply to have a huddle.
-Rather, it’s to move the needle on hours, gross, and morale.
-And in many cases, just ten focused minutes can create hours of productive execution.
+The goal isn’t just to have a meeting.
+The goal is to improve hours, gross, accountability, and morale.
+In many cases, ten focused minutes can create hours of productive execution.

 1. Start With the Scoreboard